 Therapy Services

-I offer a free, 15 minutes video consultation, that gives us the chance to meet and discuss some practical aspects of starting therapy.
-This is a way for you to get a sense of the next steps involved and gather a little more info to help you decide whether you would like to book a therapy session.
+During this 50 minutes initial consultation, we will have the chance to meet and discuss some aspects of what brings you to therapy and what your expectations are.
+I will tell you more about me and my approach, and about the practical aspects involved in starting therapy.
+This is a way for you to get a sense of the next steps and gather a little more info to help you decide whether you would like to book a follow up session.

 Online individual therapyOnline Therapy sessions happen via secure videolink.
 All you need is a private and quiet space, and a reliable internet connection.
 Online therapy is particularly useful for those who have limited time and are not able to commute to a physical venue.
 Each session is 50 minutes in duration.